Top-ranked recipe named "Rich Fruitcake Aka Classic Christmas Cake"

 Try this Rich Fruitcake Aka Classic Christmas Cake recipe, or contribute your own.
-"Apple" and "Cakes" are two of the tags cooks chose for Rich Fruitcake Aka Classic Christmas Cake.
+"Apple" and "Cakes" are two tags used to describe Rich Fruitcake Aka Classic Christmas Cake.

 "Very good.
 I made cupcakes with the left overs which took 1 hr in the oven. "- Denisseher